Harbour Energy CEO warns of lower UK investment due to windfall tax

 UK government revenue from oil and gas sector UK government revenue from oil and gas sectorhttps://tmsnrt.rs/3NB5I7H

-(Reporting by Ron Bousso, writing by Shadia Nasralla, editing by Deepa Babington)
+(Reporting by Ron Bousso Writing by Shadia Nasralla Editing by Jonathan Oatis and Mark Potter)

 ((Shadia.Nasralla@thomsonreuters.com; Reuters Messaging: Reuters Messaging: shadia.nasralla.reuters.com@reuters.net))